jju/stubbl/matches/gcxi-09-cfft.md

 Pick: Tide

-[[Venus]] didn't have a record-breaking match but comfortably stayed in the mix for the Sardines Crown while the rest of the team fought off injury and got the win to stay in second place overall.
+[[Veens]] didn't have a record-breaking match but comfortably stayed in the mix for the Sardines Crown while the rest of the team fought off injury and got the win to stay in second place overall.

 > Weather: Nice
 > Toss: CF-Receive